Sathvik-124/Resolve-AI---Workflow-Agent/README.md

-# Welcome to the Workflow Agent - Resolve AI
+# Welcome to the Autonomous IT Workflow Agent - ResolveAI

-# Resolve AI Workflow Agent
 An AI-powered coding assistant designed to streamline and solve complex scientific computational workflows.
 Leveraging advanced language models and a suite of development tools, it offers an intuitive interface for executing a wide range of tasks, from data analysis to full-stack development.

 ## Features